 2. All relevant clauses in contracts and relevant clauses of general terms and conditions relating to the grid connection of existing power-generating modules subject to all or some of the requirements of this Regulation in accordance with Article 4(1) shall be amended in order to comply with the requirements of this Regulation.
 The relevant clauses shall be amended within three years following the decision of the regulatory authority or Member State as referred to in Article 4(1).

 3. Regulatory authorities shall ensure that national agreements between system operators and owners of new or existing power-generating facilities subject to this Regulation and relating to grid connection requirements for power-generating facilities, in particular in national network codes, reflect the requirements set out in this Regulation.

+4. No requirements shall be established by the relevant system operators which go beyond the requirements of this Regulation.
+If additional requirements must be established to ensure the secure operation of the system, the relevant system operator must file these requirements in a transparent process for approval by the NRA.
+The NRA shall consult with all relevant stakeholders before approval.
+The NRA approval shall be binding for all national system operators.

 Article 72